2008 attacks on Christians in southern Karnataka: Religious response

 Indian Christian expatriates in the Middle East united to condemn the attacks.
-In Kuwait City, Indian Catholics met in Kuwait Cathedral under Reverend Fr.
+In Kuwait City, Indian Catholics met in Holy Family Cathedral, Kuwait under Reverend Fr.
 Melwyn D'Cunha on 15 September to voice their support to the Catholic community in Mangalore.
 They held a special "Prayer Service for Peace & Solidarity" on 18 September at the Cathedral auditorium.
 In Doha, Qatar, advisory and executive committee members of the Mangalore Cultural Association met on 17 September at the residence of Felix Lobo and denounced the attacks.
 In the United States on 17 September, many Christian leaders from various organisations met at the residence of Bishop, Rt.
 Rev. Dr. Jacob Angadiath of Syro Malabar Catholic Mission (SMCC) and announced a day of prayer vigil, fasting and a peace rally at the Syro Malabar Cathedral in Bellwood, Illinois on 28 September.
 Fr.
 George Madathiprambil, Vicar General of the Diocese, urged all Christians to "unite under one umbrella", and Jos Anthony Puthenveetil, the Regional Vice-President of FIACONA, urged the communities to unite, regardless of religions.
 Rev. M. J. Thomas of the Church of South India said "since many Indian Churches and American local Churches are expected to join in the peace seeking rally, this will be a history making event."
 Various Hindu leaders, including those from Ayodhya, also denounced the attacks.